obayomi96/popupnotesEXT/README.md

 # Popup Notes - (Sticky notes for your computer.)

-> A lightweight, Private, note-taking desktop app for your personal computer.
+> A lightweight, Private, note-taking browser extension.

 ### Features
 1. Add as many popup notes as you like.